igiannakas/mmWave-Presense-Sensor-D1-Mini-DFRobot-/README.md

 The custom module in the code above is used to implement a room presense sensor and exposes the presense detection sensor and the radar's configuration variables to Home Assistant via the ESPHome integration.

+For a more advanced multi-sensor, including temperature, humidity, air quality and air pressure refer to my project here: https://github.com/igiannakas/Presense-Temperature-Humidity-Air-Quality-multi-sensor-DFRobot-SHT35-or-BME680-

 This is based on the excellent work done by CRlogic in the HA forums and documented here: https://github.com/hjmcnew/esphome-hs2xx3a-custom-component/tree/release

 In this fork of the code, the code is adapted to: